praveenpenumaka/splat-transform/README.md

--w, --overwrite                         Overwrite output file if it already exists -h, --help                              Show help and exit -v, --version                           Show version and exit
+-w, --overwrite                         Overwrite output file if it already exists -h, --help                              Show help and exit -v, --version                           Show version and exit -g, --no-gpu                            Disable gpu when compressing spherical harmonics.
+-i, --iterations  <number>              Specify the number of iterations when compressing spherical harmonics.
+More iterations generally lead to better results.
+Default is 10.
 ```

 ## Examples